cmu-db/noisepage/docs/README.md

 ```
 ctest -L TEST_NAME
 ```
-The `ctest` runner calls `build_support/run_test.sh`, which handles setting up other environment variables for you.
+The `ctest` runner calls `build-support/run-test.sh`, which handles setting up other environment variables for you.

 You can also run the test binaries manually, but you will need to set the environment variables yourself.
 Right now, the variables that should be set are:
 - `LSAN_OPTIONS=suppressions=/absolute/path/to/noisepage/build-support/data/lsan_suppressions.txt`

+#### junit tests

+TODO(WAN): write this. possibly after updating the junit thing to make it a little easier for people to pick up.